Presenting Faculty

 Brigham and Women’s Hospital

-Boston MA
+Boston, MA

 Dr. Naomi Fisher received her Bachelor of Arts degree in the History and Philosophy of Science from Princeton University, and her medical degree from the University of Pennsylvania.
 She completed her internship and residency in internal medicine at the Massachusetts General Hospital, followed by fellowship in Endocrinology, Diabetes and Hypertension as well as a research fellowship in Hypertension at the Brigham and Women’s Hospital in Boston.
-She is Director of Hypertension Services and the Hypertension Specialty Clinic at BWH.
+She is Director of Hypertension Services and Hypertension Innovation at BWH.

 Dr. Fisher has been engaged in almost three decades of clinical research at Harvard University, focusing on cardiovascular endocrinology.
 She has conducted dozens of clinical trials in her areas of research expertise which include hypertension; renal denervation; home blood pressure measurement; renal vascular hemodynamics; diabetes; and flavanols.
 Dr. Fisher’s extensive bibliography includes not only original scientific reports in high impact medical journals, but standards of care, reviews, chapters, and national guidelines.

-Dr. Fisher directs the hypertension program for BWH Innovation, leading a remote management system for the treatment of high blood pressure, as well as research with cuffless BP devices in patients with uncontrolled hypertension.
 Finally, Dr. Fisher is a veteran teacher.
 She has directed courses at the Harvard Catalyst Clinical and Translational Science Center on designing clinical trials and effectively communicating research.
 She has lectured in many Harvard curricula and is regularly invited to teach nationally and internationally.

 Jennifer Green, MD